These Cities Have the Most Dangerous Drivers — and It Could Cost You

 - Philadelphia, Pennsylvania

-You might have noticed a theme with these 10: They're either on the East or West Coast, where there are higher concentrations of drivers.
+You might have noticed a theme with these: They're either on the East or West Coast, where there are higher concentrations of drivers.

 Boston has a reputation for its less-than-stellar road designs, while Los Angeles is not ideal for quick commutes.

 If you live in or near one of these areas, elevated risks of collision could result in higher car insurance costs.
-So, how do you save?
+How do you save?

 Reducing car insurance costs amid dangerous drivers

-The most effective way I've found of reducing insurance costs is to shop around for options a few weeks before our policy renews.
+The most effective way I've found of reducing insurance costs is to shop around for options a few weeks before the policy renews.

 Doing so helps you gain a ballpark estimate of what you should pay for insurance.
 That way, if your renewal premium increases significantly, you have other options.

-Another tip is to notify your carrier of any changes in your driving behaviors.
-To demonstrate, if you retired recently and don't drive as much, you might qualify for a low mileage discount.
-I took advantage of this when I started remote work years ago and the discount can be decent.
+Another tip is to notify your carrier of any changes in your driving behavior.
+To demonstrate, if you retired recently and don't drive as much, you might qualify for a low-mileage discount.
+I took advantage of this when I started working remotely years ago, and the discount is substantial.

 There are other things you can do to lower insurance costs, such as: